dt-alliances/cas-quickstart/BUILDWEBHOOK.md

 # Build your own webhook

-Now that you have seen and executed both types of webhook modes, its time to define your own.
+Now that you have seen and executed both types of webhooks, its time to define your own.
 Below is a table of some of the possibilities.
-But keep in mind a task will be part of sequences, do they can be reusable to different use cases like testing or problem management.
+But keep in mind a task will be part of sequences, so they can be reusable to different use cases like testing or problem management.

 ## Webhook Task Ideas